ZhengZerong/im2smpl/README.md

 >
 > You understand and agree that Tsinghua University is under no obligation to provide either maintenance services, update services, notices of latent defects, or corrections of defects with regard to the Software.
 Tsinghua University nevertheless reserves the right to update, modify, or discontinue the Software at any time.
 >
-> **Publication with Im2smpl**
+> **Publication with the Software**
 >
 > You agree to cite the paper describing the software and algorithm as specified on the download website.
 >
-> **Media Projects with Im2smpl**
+> **Media Projects with the Software**
 >
-> When using Im2smpl in a media project please give credit to Tsinghua University.
-For example: Im2smpl was used for performance capture courtesy of the Tsinghua University.
+> When using the Software in a media project please give credit to Tsinghua University.
+For example: the Software was used for performance capture courtesy of the Tsinghua University.
 >
 > **Commercial Licensing Opportunities**
 >